 The keyword is always coded when more than one secondary linear momentum is given in the COMMON or DATA section using the data headings MOM-SEC 1, MOM-SEC2, etc.

-3. Linear Momentum Correlation of Secondary Particles
+3. Quantities as a function of Linear Momentum of Secondary Particles: see Differential Data.